chivandikwa/gatsby-casper/src/content/cyrptographic-exception-in-iis.md

 excerpt: joys of working with IIS
 ---

-# Resolve CyrpographicException in IIS
+# Resolve Cryptographic Exception in IIS

 ## Situation

-An IIS deployed application is throwing a `CryptographicException` with message `System cannot find the specified file`.
+An IIS deployed application is throwing a `CryptographicException` with the message `System cannot find the specified file`.
 Not a very useful message now is it?!

 ## Remedy